Pranav-Official/maze-solver-web/README.md

 ## Features

-- **Various Maze Solving Algorithms:** Explore maze-solving techniques like Breadth-First Search (BFS), Depth-First Search (DFS), Geedy search and A* Search.
+- **Various Maze Solving Algorithms:** Explore maze-solving techniques like Breadth-First Search (BFS), Depth-First Search (DFS), Greedy search and A* Search.

 - **Interactive Visualization:** Watch as the algorithms navigate through the maze step by step, visualizing their progress and decision-making process.